awsdocs/amazon-redshift-developer-guide/doc_source/materialized-view-streaming-ingestion-getting-started.md

    IAM_ROLE { default | 'iam-role-arn' };
    ```

+    Streaming ingestion for Kinesis Data Streams doesn't require an authentication type\.
+It uses the IAM role defined in the `CREATE EXTERNAL SCHEMA` statement for making Kinesis Data Streams requests\.

 1. Create a materialized view to consume the stream data\.
 The following example defines a materialized view with JSON source data\.
-Note that the following view validates the data is valid JSON source and utf8\.
-Kinesis stream names are case\-sensitive and can contain both uppercase and lowercase letters\.
+Note that the following view validates the data is valid JSON source \.
+Kinesis stream names are case sensitive and can contain both uppercase and lowercase letters\.
 To use case\-sensitive identifiers, you can set the configuration setting `enable_case_sensitive_identifier` to `true` at either the session or cluster level\.
 For more information, see [Names and identifiers](https://docs.aws.amazon.com/redshift/latest/dg/r_names.html) and [enable\_case\_sensitive\_identifier](https://docs.aws.amazon.com/redshift/latest/dg/r_enable_case_sensitive_identifier.html)\.

    ```
-   CREATE MATERIALIZED VIEW my_view AS
+   CREATE MATERIALIZED VIEW my_view AUTO REFRESH YES AS SELECT approximate_arrival_timestamp, JSON_PARSE(kinesis_data) as Data
-   SELECT ApproximateArrivalTimestamp,
-          JSON_PARSE(from_varbyte(Data, 'utf-8')) as Data
-   FROM schema_one.my_stream_name
+   FROM kds.my_stream_name
-   WHERE is_utf8(Data) AND is_valid_json(from_varbyte(Data, 'utf-8'));
+   WHERE CAN_JSON_PARSE(kinesis_data);
    ```

+   To turn on auto refresh, use `AUTO REFRESH YES`\.
+The default behavior is manual refresh\.

    Metadata columns include the following:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/materialized-view-streaming-ingestion-getting-started.html)